-On August 12, 1862, Tod recommended that federal officials arrest former Ohio Congressman and Peace Democrat Edson Olds at his home in Lancaster, Ohio for treasonable acts, including discouraging enlistments in the army.
+On August 12, 1862, Tod urged federal officials to arrest former Ohio Congressman and Peace Democrat Edson Olds at his home in Lancaster, Ohio for treasonable acts, including discouraging enlistments in the volunteer army.
 Authorities imprisoned Olds at Fort Lafayette, in New York, until December 12, 1862.
 During his imprisonment, voters elected Olds to the Ohio House of Representatives, illustrating the mounting political strength of Copperheads in southern Ohio.
-After his release from prison, Olds swore out a warrant for the governor’s arrest and sued him for kidnapping in June 1863.
-Olds subsequently dropped the charges several months later, but that did not end Tod’s wrangling with Copperheads.
+After his release from prison, Olds swore out a warrant for Tod’s arrest and sued him for kidnapping in June 1863.
+Olds dropped the charges several months later, but that did not end Tod’s wrangling with Copperheads.

 Clement Vallandigham’s Arrest and Imprisonment

-The same month that Olds started legal proceedings against Tod, federal soldiers arrested Copperhead leader Clement Vallandigham in Mount Vernon for making an anti-war speech in violation of Major General Ambrose Burnside’s controversial General Order Number 38.
+The same month that Olds started legal proceedings against Tod, federal soldiers arrested Copperhead leader Clement Vallandigham in Mount Vernon for making an anti-war speech in violation of Major General Ambrose Burnside‘s controversial General Orders, No. 38.
 Governor Tod looked askance, as Burnside denied his political rival access to Ohio’s civilian courts.
-Instead, a military tribunal quickly tried and convicted Vallandigham, sentencing him to two years’ confinement in a military prison.
+Instead, a military tribunal quickly tried and convicted Vallandigham, sentencing him to two years confinement in a military prison.
 Vallandigham’s arrest and conviction ignited protests and riots in other parts of Ohio, most notably in Vallandigham’s hometown of Dayton.